Paul Rhoads: Arkansas

 On February 24, 2016, Arkansas announced that Rhoads would be joining its coaching staff as a defensive backs coach, replacing Clay Jennings, who left Arkansas for the Texas Longhorns.

 On January 16, 2017, Rhoads was promoted to defensive coordinator.
 On November 24, 2017, interim athletic director Julie Cromer Peoples announced that Rhoads would serve as the interim head coach for the Arkansas Razorbacks after the former coach, Bret Bielema, was fired following a 48–45 loss to the Missouri Tigers.

 UCLA

 In December 2017, he was hired by the UCLA Bruins to become their defensive backs coach.
 In Rhoads' first season at UCLA, the Bruins defense improved statistically in several categories including average gain per rush allowed, total offense yards allowed per game, turnovers forced and points per game allowed.

 Arizona

 On December 20, 2019, he was hired by Kevin Sumlin to become the defensive coordinator for the Arizona Wildcats.
 After Sumlin was fired in December 2020, Rhoads was named Arizona's interim head coach.

 Ohio State

 In February 2021, Ohio State announced Rhoads was joining the Buckeye program as a defensive analyst.

 Gulf Shores HS

 Before the 2022 season, it was announced that Rhoads would become the defensive coordinator of Gulf Shores High School in Gulf Shores, Alabama.

+Boston College

+Before the 2023 season, Jeff Hafley hired Rhoads to his staff as an outside linebackers coach.